ArnaudBuchholz/gpf-js/doc/tutorials/COVERAGE.md

-assert | assert.1 | Coverage is estimated with the source version of GPF-JS, i.e. in DEBUG mode. define/build | define.build.1 | This method is defined as a property getter but is used only once for now as it is not exposed. host/wscript | wscript.echo.1 | WScript.Echo can't be bound to WScript and is not testable.
+assert | assert.1 | Coverage is estimated with the source version of GPF-JS, i.e. in DEBUG mode. define/build | define.build.1 | This method is defined as a property getter but is used only once for now as it is not exposed. host/wscript | wscript.echo.1 | WScript.Echo can't be bound to WScript and is not testable. compability/promise | compability.promise.1 | Exception handling inside promise handlers are securing the code.
+No time was spent to understand how exceptions could occur in some particular case.